Categories : Bows

 Jogging.

-As in other sports, improving physical condition is just as important in archery.
-What better way to work on cardio, lungs, legs, and resistance in a balanced position than jogging.
+As in other sports, physical conditioning is just as important in archery.
+What better way to work on cardio, lungs, legs, and balance resistance than jogging.

 Strength training